PolinaBurova/Unsupervised-ML-Superstore/README.md

 ### Approach

 The analysis involved exploring and cleaning the dataset, followed by feature engineering and preprocessing to prepare the data.
-Various clustering techniques, including K-Means, were then applied to segment customers based on their purchasing behavior and demographics.
+Various clustering techniques, including K-Means, Hierchical Clustering and DBSCAN, were then applied to segment customers based on their purchasing behavior and demographics.

 ### Model Selection